Definition: What is customer focus?

 How can companies behave in a customer-oriented manner?
 8 tips

-- Treat your employees as your most valuable asset.
-Whether they enjoy going to work has a big impact on how they respond to customers.
-Satisfied and committed employees work more efficiently and have a more positive relationship with customers.
+- Treat your employees as your most valuable asset: Whether they enjoy going to work has a major impact on how they respond to customers.
+Satisfied and committed employees work more efficiently and have a more positive attitude towards customers.
+Your customer service team should consist of people who enjoy customer inquiries, are happy to help, and are committed.
+You can also teach certain technical skills through training.

 Customer orientation goals